percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 - You cannot resume initial synchronization if an issue occurred.
 You must start it from scratch.
 - Database upgrade during the sync, even in the paused state, is not supported
 - Reverse synchronization is not supported
-- External authentication via Kerberos, AWS and LDAP -- needs clarification on whether the operator should support these auth mechanisms for PCSM connections
+- External authentication via Kerberos, AWS and LDAP: needs clarification on whether the operator should support these auth mechanisms for PCSM connections